 Key Features of Life Insurance

 You may choose to use your policy dividends in multiple ways.
 Most policyowners choose to use them to increase policy values.
-You can use them to help pay your premiums, let them accumulate and earn interest.
-Or you can choose to receive your dividends in cash.
+You can also use them to help pay your premiums or let them accumulate and earn interest.
+You can choose to receive your dividends in cash.

-A nonforfeiture option protects you if you are ever unable to pay your policy premiums.
-Options include:
+Nonforfeiture options on permanent life insurance protect you if you are ever unable to pay your policy premiums.
+Options may include:

 - Automatic Premium Loan (APL)

 If a scheduled premium payment is missed, money is automatically borrowed from the cash value of a permanent life insurance policy to pay the overdue premium, and interest is charged until the loan is repaid.

 - Extended Term Insurance

 Keeps the full death benefit in force for a limited period of time.

 Keeps some level of protection in force by using the policy's entire cash value to purchase paid-up permanent life insurance.
 The face value of the paid-up insurance will, in most cases, be less than the face amount of the original policy, but no further premiums are required.
 The paid-up policy remains in force until the insured dies.